dotsonjb14/TeamSpeakStuff/rules.md

 *Members* can be downgraded to guest in the following fashion.

 1. 2 or more members come to an *Admin* with complaints.
+2. The *Admins* will have a sit down with the *Member* to hash out the complaints.
-2. At the discretion of the *Admin* a vote can be held.
+2. If the issue continues, at the discretion of the *Admins* a vote can be held.
 With only *Admins* getting a vote.
 3. If the vote passes, the *Member* is downgraded to guest.

 ## Bans